ObemeVortep/FileSystem-Parser/README.md

 # FSParser – Multithreaded File System Parser (C++ with STL)

 This project was developed in December 2024, shortly after I completed my first large-scale low-level C++ project(10k+ LOC, developed solo from July to November).
-Unfortunately, that project is private and cannot be published publicly.

 ### 📚 Motivation